mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Armor Descriptions

 Due to materials advances modern armor can be lightweight, flexible, and concealable.
-Armor adds to Defense Rating, and multiple items do not stack unless noted.
+Armor adds to Defense, and multiple items do not stack unless noted.

 **Leather jacket/duster**